 Term 1 of 2017

-They had loads of soul and as we worked they opened up and showed me their colors.
+They had loads of soul and as we worked they opened up and showed me their beautiful colors.
 We tried all sorts of things.
 We made little sparrow birds with our eyes closed, pinched small balls into pots, rolled clay into flat slabs, made drawings and then shaped the slabs into mugs and put handles on.